Tony Thompson laughing with students Fall 2024

 COMSTRAT 380 – Advertising Principles and Practices

-COMSTRAT 381 – Creative Media Strategies and Techniques for Advertising
+COMSTRAT 381 – Advertising Creative Strategy and Execution

 COMSTRAT 382 – Media Planning